cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/SearchApi.md

 cluster_identifiers = [
         "clusterIdentifiers_example",
     ] # [str] | Specifies the list of cluster identifiers.
 Format is clusterId:clusterIncarnationId.
-Only records from clusters having these identifiers will be returned. (optional) storage_domain_ids = [
-        "storageDomainIds_example",
-    ] # [str] | Specifies the list of storage domain ids.
-Format is clusterId:clusterIncarnationId:storageDomainId.
-Only objects having protection in these storage domains will be returned. (optional) include_deleted_objects = True # bool | Specifies whether to include deleted objects in response.
-These objects can't be protected but can be recovered.
-This field is deprecated. (optional) pagination_cookie = "paginationCookie_example" # str | Specifies the pagination cookie with which subsequent parts of the response can be fetched. (optional) count = 1 # int | Specifies the number of objects to be fetched for the specified pagination cookie. (optional) must_have_tag_ids = [
+Only records from clusters having these identifiers will be returned. (optional) pagination_cookie = "paginationCookie_example" # str | Specifies the pagination cookie with which subsequent parts of the response can be fetched. (optional) count = 1 # int | Specifies the number of objects to be fetched for the specified pagination cookie. (optional) must_have_tag_ids = [